loopbackio/loopback.io/pages/en/lb3/HasOne-relations.md

 }
 ```

-A supplier has one account, where the foreign  key is on the declaring model: account.supplierId -> supplier.id.
+A supplier has one account, where the foreign  key is on the target model: account.supplierId -> supplier.id.

 {% include code-caption.html content="common/models/account.json" %}
 ```javascript